| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Food is also acts as information which goes to our body as input.
 As per our food pattern, it actually determines the expression of genes, age of our cells and functioning of our different organs.
 Here are some suggestive dietary steps which are extracted from natural research and result in longer, healthier lives:

-• Making of Whole Plant Foods:
+• Whole Plant Foods:

 Diets high in vegetables, fruits, legumes, nuts and seeds provide fiber, antioxidants and Phyto-nutrients may be able to lower the inflammation level and cellular damage.
 It has always been established that plant based diets cut the risk of heart disease, diabetes and cancer.